Mario Kart World: Development

+Mario Kart World entered development on the original Nintendo Switch (top) before shifting to the Switch 2 (bottom).

 Nintendo began prototyping Mario Kart World for the Nintendo Switch in March 2017, just before the release of Mario Kart 8 Deluxe.
 At the end of that year, Nintendo Entertainment Planning & Development officially began development on the game.
 Kosuke Yabuki, series producer, wanted the new entry to innovate on the series' gameplay formula with an open world, as he thought the traditional gameplay formula had been perfected with Mario Kart 8 Deluxe.
 The game was titled Mario Kart World instead of Mario Kart 9 since the early stages of development; the developers intended for it to be a completely new approach.
-Most of the new playable characters also exist as obstacles on the game's tracks; according to art director Masaaki Ishikawa, one of the designers made a sketch of a Cow from the Moo Moo Meadows track driving a truck, leading to many of the course's other obstacles becoming NPC drivers.
+Most of the new playable characters also exist as obstacles on the game's tracks; according to art director Masaaki Ishikawa, one of the designers sketched a Cow from the Moo Moo Meadows track driving a truck, leading to many of the course's other obstacles becoming NPC drivers.

 In 2020, development was moved to the Nintendo Switch 2 after problems arose when trying to optimize an open-world racing game with 24 players on the original Switch hardware.
 The Switch 2's hardware specifications were beginning to take shape and gave the developers room to expand on their ideas.
 The "Booster Course Pass" downloadable content for Mario Kart 8 Deluxe was also conceived around this time, as a stopgap release to allow development on World to be prolonged.

 Music

 The soundtrack was composed by Nintendo's music team, led by Atsuko Asahi, who also worked on the music in Mario Kart 8 (2014).
 She was joined by Maasa Miyoshi, Takuhiro Honda, and Yutaro Takakuwa.
 For the first time in the series, Nintendo collaborated with external composers to arrange portions of the score, including members of the jazz fusion band Dezolve.
-In addition, Satoshi Bandoh and Masato Honda from T-Square contributed drums and wind instrument overdubs respectively.
+In addition, Satoshi Bandoh and Masato Honda from T-Square contributed drums and wind instrument overdubs, respectively.

 Mario Kart World introduced dynamic music transitions tailored to the player's progression through various game modes.
 According to Asahi, course themes were designed with dedicated intros and outros to create smooth transitions between tracks in the Knockout Tour mode, where players race continuously through multiple environments.
 The music was structured to build anticipation as players approach each course, transitioning seamlessly and creating a medley-like experience.
 For open-ended modes such as Free Roam, the team implemented a system internally referred to as the "jukebox", which automatically selects and plays from a large library of rearranged tracks.
-Over 200 original arrangements were created for this system, many of which are new interpretations of themes from past Mario games.
+Over 200 original arrangements were created for this system, many of which are new interpretations of themes from past Mario games spanning various musical styles.

+Tracks from Mario Kart Worlds soundtrack—including those from the game's tracks, modes and menus—were added to Nintendo Music on June 1, 2026.
+Tracks from Free Roam were being added regularly to the service by Nintendo, and were all combined in a playlist titled "Free Roam".